UD-CISC374/educational-game-design-document-team-5-eric-and-toby/egdd.md

 # Gameplay Objectives

-- *Primary Objective #1*:
+- Group sheep:
-    - Description: *Description*
+    - Description: Group sheep according to fraction given by game
-    - Alignment: *Describe how this aligns with one or more learning objectives*
+    - Alignment: Students must select a grouping of sheep that matches the fraction given by the game
-- *Primary Objective #2*:
+- Make as many groups as possible within time:
-    - Description: *Description*
+    - Description: Once the player selects a grouping of sheep matching the fraction, the sheep are removed from the board and new sheep are added at the top
-    - Alignment: *Describe how this aligns with one or more learning objectives*
+    - Alignment: Gives incentive to make groups
 - *etc.*

 # Procedures/Actions